Manorbier: History

 Later evidence points to occupation of The Dak with the finding of a perforated mace head as well as Bronze Age burial mounds on the Ridgeway.
 Fortifications also seem to have been prominent including an Iron Age enclosure near Manorbier station and the site of a multivallate, meaning multiple ditches, promontory fort at Old Castle Head where there are remains of hut platforms within the ditches.
 A well-restored lime kiln is in Mud Lane behind the castle.
 To the east of Manorbier, on the side of the road to Lydstep, is an area of strip lynchets dating to early Anglo Saxon times and perhaps as early as the Bronze Age.

 The Norman knight Odo de Barri was granted the lands of Manorbier, Penally and Begelly in gratitude for his military help in conquering Pembrokeshire after 1103.
 The first Manorbier Castle was motte and bailey style, with the stone walls being added in the next century by later Normans.
-Giraldus Cambrensis, son of William de Barri, was born in the village in 1146, and called it "the pleasantest place in Wales".

 St James's parish church dates from the 12th century and is a Grade I listed building.
 A large number of other buildings and structures in the parish are listed.